 Reviewed prescribing information for all drugs in policy.
 Added coverage criteria for Lonsurf (trifluridine and tipiracil) for the treatment of certain adult individuals with metastatic colorectal cancer in combination with bevacizumab.
 Added coverage criteria for Hepzato Kit (melphalan hepatic delivery system) for the treatment of certain adult individuals with unresectable or metastatic uveal melanoma.
 Added coverage criteria for Ogsiveo (nirogacestat) for the treatment of certain adult individuals with progressing desmoid tumors.
 Added coverage criteria for Tabloid (thioguanine) for the treatment of certain individuals with acute myeloid leukemia.
-Added coverage criteria for lwilfin (eflornithine) for the treatment of certain individuals with high-risk neuroblastoma.
+Added coverage criteria for Iwilfin (eflornithine) for the treatment of certain individuals with high-risk neuroblastoma.
 Added coverage criteria for oral Temodar (temozolomide) and oral generic temozolomide for the treatment of certain adult individuals with glioblastoma or anaplastic astrocytoma.
 Updated coverage criteria for IV Temodar (temozolomide) to include the treatment of certain adult individuals with newly diagnosed anaplastic astrocytoma.
 Updated coverage criteria for Tibsovo (ivosidenib) to include the treatment of certain adult individuals with myelodysplastic syndromes.
 Updated coverage criteria for Welireg (belzutifan) to include the treatment of certain adult individuals with renal cell carcinoma.
 Removed Truseltiq (infigratinib) coverage criteria as the product has been withdrawn from the market.
 Updated coverage criteria for Balversa (erdafitinib) to remove coverage criteria for the treatment of locally advanced or metastatic urothelial carcinoma with susceptible FGFR2 genetic alterations and broaden step therapy requirement from prior platinum-containing chemotherapy to prior systemic therapy.
 Added coverage criteria for Ojjaara (momelotinib) for the treatment of certain adults with myelofibrosis.
 Added coverage criteria for Thalomid (thalidomide).
 Added coverage criteria for Aphexda (motixafortide).
 Updated Onivyde (irinotecan) to include coverage criteria for the first-line treatment of certain adults with metastatic pancreatic adenocarcinoma.
 Updated Onivyde (irinotecan) to clarify that all coverage criteria is limited to adults.
 Updated Ogsiveo (nirogacestat) coverage criteria to include a requirement to try generic sorafenib first.
 Added coverage criteria for Amtagvi (lifileucel) for the treatment of certain individuals with unresectable or metastatic melanoma.
 Added coverage criteria for brand paclitaxel proteinbound particles (Teva - unbranded).
 Updated Gazyva (obinutuzumab) coverage criteria to include treatment of certain adults with follicular lymphoma in combination with zanubrutinib.
 Added coverage criteria for Imdelltra (tarlatamab-dlle) for the treatment of certain individuals with extensive-stage small cell lung cancer (ES-SCLC).
 Added coverage criteria for Dacogen (decitabine) and generic decitabine for the treatment of certain individuals with myelodysplastic syndrome.
 Added coverage criteria for Elitek (rasburicase) for the treatment of certain individuals with leukemia, lymphoma, or solid tumor malignancies who are receiving anticancer therapy expected to result in tumor lysis.
 Added coverage criteria for Casodex (bicalutamide), Eulexin (flutamide), Nilandron (nilutamide), and generic nilutamide for the treatment of certain adults with prostate cancer.
-Updated Darzalex Faspro (daratumumab-hyaluronidase-fihj) coverage criteria to include treatment of certain adults with multiple myeloma in combination with bortezomib, lenalidomide, and dexamethasone.
+Updated Darzalex Faspro (daratumumab-hyaluronidase-fihj)

+coverage criteria to include treatment of certain adults with multiple myeloma in combination with bortezomib, lenalidomide, and dexamethasone.
 Added coverage criteria for Voranigo (vorasidenib) for the treatment of certain individuals with Grade 2 astrocytoma or oligodendroglioma.
 Added coverage criteria for Boruzu (bortezomib) for the treatment of certain individuals with mantle cell lymphoma and multiple myeloma.
 Updated Abraxane (paclitaxel protein-bound particles), brand paclitaxel protein-bound particles (American Regent - unbranded), and brand paclitaxel protein-bound particles (Teva - unbranded) coverage criteria to include treatment of certain adults who have tried paclitaxel.
-The following policy changes are effective February 7, 2025 following a 90-day provider notification.
-Added coverage criteria for Nipent (pentostatin) for the treatment of certain individuals with hairy cell leukemia.
-Added coverage criteria for Oncaspar (pegaspargase) for the treatment of certain individuals with acute lymphoblastic leukemia.
-Added brand bendamustine, Belrapzo (bendamustine), Bendeka (bendamustine), and Vivimusta (bendamustine) for the treatment of certain individuals with chronic lymphocytic leukemia (CLL) or non-Hodgkin lymphoma (NHL).
-Added Vyxeos (cyatarabine-daunorubicin) coverage criteria for the treatment of certain individuals with acute myeloid leukemia.
+Updated Ibrance (palbociclib) coverage criteria to include a requirement to have an inadequate response or intolerance to Verzenio (abemaciclib), Kisqali (ribociclib) or Kisqali Femara Co-Pack (letrozole-ribociclib).
+Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.